HHACarvalho/libdb-dotnet/README.md

-# LibDB ASP.NET Core API
+# LibDB ASP.NET Core business API

-RESTful API built with ASP.NET Core
+RESTful API built with ASP.NET Core used for the business logic portion of the project.

 # Routes